viperML/nix-maid/docs/readme.md

 <div class="VPHide">
   <h1>nix-maid ❄️🧹</h1>
-  <h3>Systemd + Nix dotfile management.</h3>
+  <h3>simpler dotfile management</h3>
 </div>

 ---

-Nix-Maid allows you to configure your dotfiles and systemd services at the user level, similar to Home-Manager.

-Nix-Maid is more lightweight and stays closer to the native Nix, systemd and tmpfiles abstractions.
+Nix-maid is a library for managing your dotfiles, powered by Nix.
+Simple by design, it will make configuring your desktop environment a breeze.
+As an alternative to Home-Manager, we throw away many outdated concepts, making nix-maid the state of the art in dotfile management.
+Join us into making the desktop experience great again! ❄️🧹

 <div class="VPHide">

 ## Features and Design Choices

-- 🪶 Lightweight: Pushing the execution to other tools, making the project almost a pure-nix library.
+- 🪶 Lightweight: The nix-maid core is as lean as possible, pushing the execution to other tools.
-- 🌐 Portable: Defers the value of your home directory, so the same configuration works for different users.
+- ⚡ Fast: Activation is done as concurrently as possible thanks to systemd.
+- 🌐 Portable: Both standalone and as a NixOS module are methods of installation.
-- 🚫 No Legacy: API redesigned from scratch, avoiding past mistakes like `mkOutOfStoreSymlink`.
+- 🚫 No Legacy: New ergonomic API's will make you feel at home.
-- ⚡ Fast: Uses a static directory, enabling rollbacks without traversing your entire home or diffing profiles.

-## Documentation
+## Option Documentation

-You can find the API documentation here: https://viperml.github.io/nix-maid/api
+Nix-Maid's options are fully documented: https://viperml.github.io/nix-maid/api.
+Documentation is top priority for the project.

 </div>

-### Example and cool features

-Installation for standalone, NixOS module and Flakes in the [Installation section](https://viperml.github.io/nix-maid/installation) of the manual.

-The following is an example of a nix-maid configuration.
-Nix-maid doesn't have its own CLI to install, but rather is installed with Nix itself:
+### Demo

+To get a feel of how nix-maid is used, the following example shows a standalone nix-maid configuration:

 ```nix
 # my-config.nix